Chapelside Primary School,

 At the beginning of every session we will update our records of each child’s emergency contact.
 If there are any changes during the session to this record, please let the school know immediately.
 Remember that the emergency contact should be someone who is not working during the school day and lives locally.

 I WOULD REASSURE YOU THAT THE ABOVE PROCEDURES WILL ONLY BE USED IN RARE CIRCUMSTANCES.
 OUR MAIN CONCERN WILL ALWAYS BE TO ENSURE THE HEALTH AND SAFETY OF ALL OUR PUPILS.

 Although this information is accurate at time of printing, there could be changes affecting any of the matters dealt with in the document –

-Education authorities by law are required to issue a copy of the school handbook to parents in December each year.
+Education authorities are required by law to issue a copy of the school handbook to certain parents/carers in December each year.
 It details the current policies and practices of both the Council and the school.